Usamarana01/Fruits-recognition-System-/README.md

 # FruitRecog: Fruits Recognition System

 FruitRecog is a machine learning-based system designed to recognize various types of fruits from images.
 Leveraging the K-Nearest Neighbors (KNN) algorithm, it offers a lightweight yet effective solution for fruit classification tasks.
+ - KNN: No preprocessing, precission of 88.33% and with Preprocessing 89.39%
 ## Key Features

 - **Fruit Classification**: Utilizes the KNN algorithm to classify fruits based on their features extracted from input images.